eluckie/VenderOrderTracker.Solution/README.md

 ## Stretch Plans

-* Add the ability to note whether an order has been paid for or not
 * Add custom CSS and JavaScript
 * Add search functionality
 * Have Order.Title autopopulate like Order {Id}